Skip to content

 6. Trigger your first run

-From the agent page:
+From the AI Job page:

 • Manual run — click Run now.
 You can attach an optional JSON event payload.